bentoml/BentoVLLM/llama3.2-3b-instruct/README.md

 The server is now active at [http://localhost:3000](http://localhost:3000/).
 You can interact with it using the Swagger UI or in other different ways.

 > [!NOTE]
-> This ships with a default `max_model_len=8192`.
+> This ships with a default `max_model_len=`.
 If you wish to change this value, uses `--arg` at serve [time](https://docs.bentoml.com/en/latest/reference/bentoml/bento-build-options.html#args).
 Make sure that you have enough VRAM to use this context length.
 BentoVLLM will only set a conservative value based on this model configuration.
 >
 > ```bash
 > bentoml serve --arg max_model_len=8192 service.py:VLLM